Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Analysis

 \subsection{Analysis of Automated QA Generation Pipeline}

 To examine how the source of distractors affects the question difficulty, we sample 160 questions (40 per category) and construct four alternative option sets.
 In each set, all four answer choices are drawn from a single source: text-only, ego view, exo view, or both views.
 This setup contrasts with our standard configuration, where each distractor is drawn from a different source.
-As shown in Figure~\ref{fig:analysis}(a), the error rate increases in the following order: text-only, both-view, single-view, and our composite setting.
-This result highlights that constructing answer options from diverse input sources substantially raises question difficulty, providing a more rigorous evaluation of LVLMs' multi-view reasoning abilities.
+As shown in Figure~\ref{fig:analysis}(a), the model's error rate increases in the following order: text-only, both-view, single-view, and our composite setting.
+This result highlights that constructing answer options from diverse input sources increases question difficulty, thereby providing a more rigorous evaluation of LVLMs' multi-view reasoning abilities.

-To evaluate the impact of our auto-filtering process, we compare performance on two subsets: the filtered subset (68\% of the data), which passed our automatic screening, and the unfiltered subset (the remaining 32\%).
-As shown in Figure~\ref{fig:analysis}(b), 42\% of questions in the unfiltered subset remained difficult (i.e., incorrectly answered even with full multi-view input), whereas only 12\% of questions in the filtered subset were similarly challenging.
-This substantial reduction indicates that our filtering process effectively removes questions solvable by superficial cues, thus lowering annotation effort and improving the reliability of subsequent human verification.
-Although this reduction entails the removal of a significant portion of the data, it sharpens the challenge, making the remaining QA samples more diagnostically valuable.
+To assess the effectiveness of our question filtering process, we compare model accuracy on two subsets: a filtered subset (68\% of the data) removed during our filtering process and an unfiltered subset (the remaining 32\%).
+As shown in Figure~\ref{fig:analysis}(b), 42\% of questions in the unfiltered subset are answered incorrectly with ego-exo multi-view input, whereas only 12\% of questions in the filtered subset are answered incorrectly.
+This substantial gap indicates that the filtering pipeline effectively removes questions solvable by superficial cues while retaining more challenging ones that better evaluate a model’s reasoning ability.
+As a result, the subsequent human verification process becomes more reliable and efficient.